Where is the project site?

 What are the benefits for site neighbors and the wider community?

-Relocation and restoration of Johnson Creek within the project area created greater separation between local businesses and the stream and reduces erosion and flooding on private property.
+Relocating and restoring Johnson Creek in the project area created greater separation between local businesses and the stream and reduces erosion and flooding on private property.
 Stabilizing the trunk sewer crossing Johnson Creek reduced the likelihood of sewer failure in the area and removed an obstacle to fish passage.

 Site neighbors, trail users and the wider community will benefit from the restored creek habitat, which will attract a greater variety of native fish and wildlife, including Chinook and coho salmon and steelhead trout that are listed as threatened under the Endangered Species Act.
 The future addition of a community park at the site will provide a much-needed area for neighborhood recreation.